-Major research interest is outcome of high-rish populations and outcome and effect of interventions on children with autism.
+Major research interest is outcome of high-risk populations and outcome and effect of interventions on children with autism.

 American Board of Pediatrics, American Board of Pediatrics/Sub-board of Developmental-Behavioral Pediatrics